RyWhal/TypeWryter/README.md

 After you create the service you run:

-`sudo systemctl daemon-reload` --> reload the systemctl daemon to include your new service `sudo systemctl enable typewryter.service` --> the command that actually enables the service on boot `sudo systemctl start typewryter.service` --> start TypeWryter `sudo systemctl restart typewryter.service` --> restart TypeWryter `sudo systemctl status typewryter.service` --> Check service status
+* `sudo systemctl daemon-reload` --> to reload the systemctl daemon to include your new service
+* `sudo systemctl enable typewryter.service` --> to enable the service on boot
+* `sudo systemctl start typewryter.service` --> to start TypeWryter
+* `sudo systemctl restart typewryter.service` --> to restart TypeWryter
+* `sudo systemctl status typewryter.service` --> to check service status

 ## Known Issues and limitations